 I certainly recommend checking out all the resources Facebook has to offer for businesses out there.

-Are FB ads for digital ads too expensive?
+Are social media marketing ads too expensive?

 If you want my honest opinion, I’d still say that they are vastly under-priced.